akarazniewicz/stremio-jellyfin/README.md

 # Stremio Jellyfin Addon

 An Stremio addon that enables streaming movies and TV series from your own Jellyfin server.
 Addon runs entirely locally, ensuring that none of your data is shared outside of your own network.
-It provides Stremio with a library featuring your Jellyfin movie and TV series collection, allowing you to play both movies and series.
+It provides Stremio with a 'library' featuring your Jellyfin movies and TV series collection, allowing you to stream seamlessly both movies and series to your favorite Stremio player.

 ![](assets/si.png)

 ## Installation

+This addon This addon consists of two parts: Stremio Addon and supporting Jellyfin Extension adding Jellyfin search capability using IMDB identifiers.
+Both components are required.

 ### Jellyfin Stremio Companion Plugin

-This addon requires supporting Jellyfin extension that allows searching for movies and TV series using IMDB identifiers.
-You can find this addon [here](https://github.com/akarazniewicz/jellyfin-providersid-search-plugin).

-To install it, simply add following, new addon repository (`Jellyfin > Dashboard > Plugins > Repositories`):
+To install [it](https://github.com/akarazniewicz/jellyfin-providersid-search-plugin), simply add following, new addon repository to Jellyfin (`Jellyfin > Dashboard > Plugins > Repositories`):

 https://raw.githubusercontent.com/akarazniewicz/jellyfin-providersid-search-plugin/main/manifest.json

-Then install the new addon: Providers ID Items Search API.
+You will have new plugin available in Jellyfin.
+Just activate 'Providers ID Items Search API' plugin.

 ### Jellyfin Stremio Addon